TelemodemTI/dagserver/README.md

 ## Basic Usage

-An example of a basic Dag is included in the repository , in the form of a maven project.
-The DAG implementation must be compiled into a JAR file and sent to the path configured in folderpath param.
+Examples repo is here [dagserver-examples](https://github.com/maximolira/dagserver-examples) The DAG implementation must be compiled into a JAR file (Maven Project) and sent to the path configured in folderpath param, then it will be visible to the scheduler engine.
 The application does not yet have a front end to visualize the executions and the data in a friendly way, but it does have a GraphQL api, with which you can know the scheduled DAGs, the available DAGs, and the execution logs.
-An extension for the visual studio code editor also exists in the repository, but it is still in early stages of development.
-Therefore, its use is not yet recommended.
+An extension for the visual studio code editor also exists [Dagserver-vscode](https://github.com/maximolira/dagserver-vscode), you can browse available DAGs and view execution logs with it.

 ## Credentials: